omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 To add or remove documents
 ----------------------------------------
 Only published, controlled documents can be signed off.
 This option is available in Omnia 7.7 and later.

+**Important note!** In the settings for the document type, the option "Enable sign-off request" must be selected for this to work.

-You use it this way:
+You add documnets this way:

 1. Select "Published document" at the top.